starpentagon/renju_sgf_parser/README.md

 * RU, GN: Opening rule(SGF files in ORC Game Center don't provide the RU property, so the program parses GN(Game Name) infomation)
 * RE: Game end status and result
 * B, W: black/white player's move
    * A move at 'tt'(out of the renju board) is sometimes recorded in ORC Game Center.
-I assume the move might be pass(draw agreement) or timeout, so the parser regards the game as finished when the move at 'tt' is appeared.
+The move means pass and usually implies draw agreement.
+So, the parser regards the game as finished when the move at 'tt' is appeared.

 ## Developer's blog